Vinz2008/cssg/README.md

 ## Advantages

 - Easy to use
-- Less than 100kb
+- Less than 50kb stripped, less than 100kb not stripped
 - Easy to configure
-- Instantaneous build time
+- Instantaneous build time (less than a tenth of a second in a normal project)
+- Generate static html
+- Very customizable

 ## What it does